Vasanth2801/Intern-Week1-/README.md

 * so when the button is pressed the methods allows the logic to happen
 * Created a Audiomanger script and added a audio source component to the gameobject
 * imported the musics and added in the script and then played the scene
+* In UI panel added some colours effects for the button when highlighted or pressed
+* In Gamepause logic whenthe "escape" button is pressed the game pauses and by clicking the buttons you can get back again to game by resuming or restarting

 Features Implemented:
 * Created a simple UI menu with resume and restart buttons to see how the singleton works on gamemanager
 * Created a audiomanager to play the desired music when the game starts
+* Added soundeffect for the dash event happened (using yesterday player movement ) script
+* Added the UI a little polish for button pressing

+Blocker:
+When playing the sound effects first play at oneshot was used i was using normal pLay button which was not that good so i go to unity documentation and learned about keywords for the certain effects and changed and then it worked.